-MDE also uses both FRM manual gravimetric and FEM automated monitors (BAM's) to measure $PM{2.5}$ mass concentrations.
-A filter attached to the inlets of these monitors excludes particles having diameters greater than 2.5 microns.
-Otherwise, the monitors work as described for PM{10} gravimetric and automated monitoring.
-Some of the gravimetric monitors are specially equipped to collect $PM{2.5}$ samples, which are later analyzed into concentrations of the samples' chemical constituents or species.
-See Table 3-6 for list of speciated $PM{2.5}$ mass.
-MetOne Super SAAS samplers, URG 3000N, and IMPROVE samplers are used for the collection of samples for the chemical speciation of $PM{2.5}$.
-The samplers collect 3 to 4 filter samples simultaneously every third or sixth day for a period of 24 hours.
+MDE uses both FRM manual gravimetric and FEM automated monitors (BAM's) to measure PM{2.5} mass concentrations.
+For the FRM manual gravimetric sampling, a very sharp cut cyclone (VSSC) is attached to the inlets of these monitors to exclude particles having diameters greater than 2.5 microns.
+Otherwise, the monitors work as described for PM10 gravimetric monitoring.
+Some of the gravimetric monitors are specially equipped to collect PM{2.5} samples, which are later analyzed into concentrations of the samples' chemical constituents or species.
+See Table 3-6 for list of speciated PM{2.5} mass.
+MetOne Super SAAS samplers, URG 3000N, and IMPROVE samplers are used for the collection of samples for the chemical speciation of PM{2.5}.
+The samplers collect 3 to 4 filter samples simultaneously every third day for a period of 24 hours.
 These samples are then sent to an EPA contract laboratory for chemical analyses.
 There are over 50 species consisting of ions, metals, and carbon species quantified by the analyses (Table 3-6).